Boston National Historical Park: Dorchester Heights

-Dorchester Heights was fortified by General George Washington in March 1776, compelling the British to withdraw from Boston and ending the Siege of Boston.
-A monument was erected on the site in 1902.
-Located in South Boston, Dorchester Heights is the only site in the park that is not on the Freedom Trail.
+Dorchester Heights, located in South Boston, was fortified by General George Washington in March 1776, compelling the British to withdraw from Boston and ending the Siege of Boston.
+The pinnacle of Telegraph Hill, in Dorchester Heights, was converted into Thomas Park in 1854.
+The Dorchester Heights Monument was erected in the park in 1892.
+Dorchester Heights is the only site in the park that is not on the Freedom Trail.